AlexanderDJackson/SE2/README.md

-## TOML Library
+## TOML Library API
-This TOML File Library is made to for users to import the library into their Java library into their Java enviroment.
+This TOML File Library API is made available to users for the purpose of importing it into their Java enviroment.

-The primary purpose of this project is to make it possible for users of Java to work with TOML files and extract data from within them much easier.
+The primary purpose of this project is to make it possible for Java users to easily work with TOML files, extract data from within them, and add new data.

-A good show of this implementation functioning correctly will consist of a variety of tests that prove that the code and functions work properly and do what they are supposed to as well as test for edge cases that might break the library.
+A good show of this implementation functioning correctly will consist of a variety of tests using Apache Maven.
+These tests prove that the code and functions work properly and do what they are supposed to.
+Tests for edge cases that might break the library are also included.

 ## Motivation
-This project is to create a library that supports the use of TOML files in Java 1.8 and in helping retrieve data from the TOML file.
+This project is to create a library that supports the use of TOML v1.0.0 (https://toml.io/en/) files in Java 1.8.
+Allowing users to seamlessly retrieve data from the TOML file with 'get' statements.
 Accessing data inside TOML files is often arduous, this library is made to be a solution to this.
+Furthermore, users will be able to simply add new data to their TOML file with 'set' statements.
+This will be similar to the way users can interact with JSON files.

 ## Code style
 If you're using any code style like xo, standard etc. That will help others while contributing to your project.
 Ex. -